artefactual/archivematica-docs/user-manual/access/access.rst

 Regardless of the access path chosen (an integrated access system, or storing the DIP) the dashboard will present the operator with the option of reviewing and downloading the DIP objects.
-When the Upload DIP micro-service is complete, a "review" link will appear:
+When the Upload DIP microservice is complete, a "review" link will appear:

 .. image:: images/ReviewDIP.*
    :align: center
    :width: 80%
-   :alt: Click on the "review" link in the Upload DIP micro-service
+   :alt: Click on the "review" link in the Upload DIP microservice

 This will present the operator with a page displaying the uploadedDIPs directory which can then be navigated to locate any DIP in this directory.
 As shown below,